X-ray phase-contrast imaging: a broad overview of some fundamentals: The forward problem: modelling X-ray phase-contrast images

 The assumption that the sample is non-magnetic allows polarisation effects such as magnetic circular dichroism (for, say, the case of circularly-polarised X-rays) to be ignored, but there will be scenarios in which such effects are important.

 The assumption of elastic scattering enables the assumption that the energy of the X-rays is not changed upon passing through the sample.
 However, this assumption breaks down in the very important context of X-ray fluorescence.
-Inelastic scatter is also relevant when imaging very thick samples, for example in the context of medical X-ray imaging of humans.
+Inelastic scatter is also relevant when imaging very thick samples, for example in the context of medical X-ray imaging or non-destructive testing.

 If the projection approximation is not applicable, then, as we have already seen, more general formalisms such as the multi-slice formulation may be employed.
 Other formalisms, for the thick-object case where the projection approximation is not appropriate, include the Born-series expansion, the scattering-matrix approach, Darwin's theory of dynamical diffraction and Kato's theory of dynamical diffraction (Authier, 2001).
 The dynamical theory of X-ray diffraction is replete with additional examples of important scattering scenarios for which the projection approximation is certainly not applicable.
 We nuance this remark with the statement that, strictly speaking, the projection approximation is a dynamical theory, if ``dynamical diffraction theory'' is taken to be synonymous with ``any theory for X-ray scattering in which the X-rays are scattered multiple times''.
 This is because X-rays continuously acquire phase and amplitude shifts at every point on their path through a sample, under the projection approximation, and are therefore scattered infinitely many times upon traversing a sample of non-zero thickness.
 Hence the projection approximation is a dynamical theory of X-ray diffraction, strictly speaking, although it would almost never be described as such in the literature on dynamical X-ray diffraction.